section-engineering-education/engineering-education/content/articles/data-encryption-with-qr-codes-in-android/index.md

 ![Scan QR Code](/engineering-education/data-encryption-with-qr-codes-in-android/scan-qr-code-2.jpg)

 ### Conclusion
 In this tutorial, we've covered the fundamentals of how to encode data using quick response (QR) codes in an Android app.
 We've also learned how to use a `CodeScanner` to scan/decode QR codes.

 The knowledge gained in this tutorial can be applied to other scenarios where QR codes are applicable.
-Keep learning and stay safe!

 The source code for the project in this tutorial can be found in [this GitHub repository](https://github.com/MaurineM/QR-codes-in-Android).